Pre-College Programs: Housing and Meals

 Each student room provides typical college furniture - bed, desk and chair, dresser, wireless internet and trash can.
 Telephone service is available in all rooms, but you must bring your own telephone and answering machine.
 The most reliable and easiest way to make long distance calls is with a pre-paid calling card sold at the Brown Bookstore.
 Many students find that cell phones are a more convenient alternative.

 A team of carefully selected and trained Residence Directors (RDs) and Residential Advisors (RAs) live in the residence halls.
 These skilled and caring professionals and undergraduates are on hand to assist you in navigating the transition from home to college life.
 The residential staff will help you balance the competing demands of academics and socializing and enforce policies when necessary.
 The staff will be your resource for everything from finding the nearest restaurant to guiding you through the academic resource and support system.

 Students are randomly assigned to single, double, and triple occupancy rooms or single-sex suites in various residence halls on campus.
-Every residence hall is different so the number of double rooms available may be limited in some buildings.
+Every residence hall is different, so the number of double rooms available may be limited in some buildings.
 Please notify us if you have a request for special housing accommodations by filling out the Disability, Medical, & Dietary Request Form and please provide a maximum amount of notice.

 To provide a typical Brown University experience and due to the volume of residential students arriving each week, students are randomly assigned a roommate so that they can build friendships with new people.
 We are unable to honor roommate, suitemate, floormate, or same building requests.
 For more details, please read the Housing Policies section.